ms-codess/ms-codess/README.md

-# 💻 Software Developer |Applied ML & Data
+# 💻 Transitioning from Full-Stack Developer to AI Engineer
 ---

 ##  About Me